Cryptocurrency Tax and Frequently Asked Questions

 Essential terms and requirements

-1. The Revenue Department currently exempts the collection of 15% withholding tax.
+1. The Revenue Department currently exempts the collection of a 15% withholding tax.

 2. Crypto taxpayers refer to the persons who fall under the following categories: